 Have you noticed that our world is divided more than ever before?
 And we’ve noticed division starting to happen in the RV Living community as well.
-Which is why we wanted to take some time about to talk about what is going on
+This is why we wanted to take some time about to talk about what is going on

 Before we can truly understand why some of this is happening, we need to take a look at how (as human beings) tend to look at others around us.

 Think about this.
 Think about the last time you found yourself in a situation where you were in a waiting area.
-Maybe this was at a medical center, the DMV or maybe even at an airport.
+Maybe this was at a medical center, the DMV, or maybe even at an airport.
 You take a look at the people around you and you notice all the ways those around you are DIFFERENT from you.

 Maybe they have a different skin color, a different way of dressing, or an accent that indicates they are from (different from you).